akka/akka-management/docs/src/main/paradox/akka-management.md

 And in addition to that, include all of the dependencies for the features you'd like to use, like `akka-management-bootstrap` etc. Refer to each extensions documentation page to learn about how to configure and use it.

+Akka Management can be used with Akka $akka.version$ or $akka.version26$ or later.
+You have to override the following Akka dependencies by defining them explicitly in your build and define the Akka version to the one that you are using.
+Latest patch version of Akka is recommended and a later version than $akka.version26$ can be used.

+@@dependency[sbt,Gradle,Maven] {
+  group=com.typesafe.akka
+  artifact=akka-stream
+  version="$akka.version26$"
+}

 ## Basic Usage